 A Pilot Visual Project on Sexual Violence Against Women from the Global South: Insights from Nigerian Communities

-Future phases will extend this study to Nigerian women in the UK diaspora, offering comparative insights into how sexual violence is experienced and navigated across local and transnational contexts.
+Future phases will extend this study to Nigerian women in the UK diaspora, offering comparative insights into how sexual violence is experienced and navigated across both local and transnational contexts.

 Knowledge Exchange Events with Community Members and Women’s Organisations